Updated 16/06/2025

 Slightly shaded areas

 For spots that don’t get much sun you could go with clematis, honeysuckle, ivy, or pyracantha ‘firethorn’.
-Clematis require very little pruning, ivy needs no support, honeysuckle is beautifully fragrant, and the pyracantha is bold but will stay small and manageable.
-Garrya elliptica is another favourite – a stunning and unusual wall shrub that is very shade tolerant.
+Group 1 clematis require very little pruning, ivy needs no support, honeysuckle is beautifully fragrant, and the pyracantha is bold and can be trained against walls or fences for a more formal look.
+Garrya elliptica is another favourite – a stunning and unusual wall shrub that is very shade tolerant and covered in unusually long catkins late winter early spring.

 There are so many great climbers to choose from.
 Talk to someone at your local garden centre about what would suit your particular spot and circumstances.
 Climbers take a little work to get established, but they pay you back dividends in style and character.